Lycurgus1/comm_2/README.md

 # What is this

-A collection of Business and SQL notes from Sparta Global Training
+A collection of Business and SQL notes from my intial DevOps Engineer training

 ## It contains: